atamarzban/dejframework/README.md

 That's it!
 Take a look at **dej/App.php** to see how it works.
 An static method named 'Query' is called on the App class.
 It instantiates the Query class and passes a connection instance as the constructor parameters to it.
 Piece of cake!

 # Database
-dejframework deals with databases in a 3-Layer Architecture:
+**Configuration:** First enter the database configuration in **/config.json**. dejframework deals with databases in a 3-Layer Architecture:

--**Layer 1 - Database Connection:** This extends the Singleton abstract class.
+**Layer 1 - Database Connection Object:**
+This extends the Singleton abstract class.
 What that means is that it is instantiated only once, the first time it's called.
 Some other services on dejframework are like this too.
 To prevent the overhead of connecting to the DB every time you want to run a Query.
 Here is how you can use it:

 ```php
 //simple query